Do you need a Gaming Monitor?

 Video Input

 This is a gaming monitor we are talking about which means it needs to have ports that can connect Xbox, PS, and also have faultless HDMI ports.
 Also USB ports would not hurt if anything it makes things more convenient to connect peripherals, possibly USB 3.0.
-A regular monitor may not have so many ports, sure it posses HDMI,DVI and VGA but it limits there.
+A regular monitor may not have so many ports, sure it has HDMI,DVI and VGA but it limits there.

 So there you have it!
 Those are the main facts you have to check when buying gaming monitor and now you know why you should have one.
 Just remember the monitor(Display) and the GPU go hand in hand.
 A better GPU with a low quality display will not help you unleash the full potential of the graphics card and vice versa.
 Having taken care of the vital facts lets jump into the best monitors of today’s gaming arena!